jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     AssertionError: (datetime.datetime(1999, 12, 31, 5, 33), [35 chars] 48)) != '12:45:00'

-* I want to see what happens when I change the return statement to a calculation
+* I want to see what will happen when I change the return statement to a calculation

   .. code-block:: python